NextPreviousHomexml dynamic content - separate output files

 Colin

-colint, a day ago
+colint, 2 months ago

 Great presentations!